 - Overdrive: Pushes the valves to the point of distortion or emulates this effect, especially for solid-state amplifiers.
 While it adds some distortion to the signal and boosts it, the original tone remains largely unchanged.

-- Distortion: Adds a higher degree of saturation and significantly alters the original sound, making it more pronounced and distinct.
+- Distortion: Adds a higher degree of saturation and significantly alters the original sound, making it more pronounced.

 - Response to Playing Dynamics: